arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ### Portenta X8 Manager

 Securely maintain Portenta X8 Linux distribution with this dedicated add-on.
-Deploy and update all your applications packaged into containers and perform secure over the air differential updates to target Portenta X8 devices/fleets.
+Deploy and update all your applications packaged into containers and perform secure Over-The-Air differential updates to target Portenta X8 devices/fleets.

 ***Check [Portenta X8 documentation](https://docs.arduino.cc/hardware/portenta-x8) to find out more and start working with Portenta X8 Manager.***

 ### Machine Learning Tools Enterprise

-Build and train professional grade predictive models with just few lines of code through this dedicated add-on, powered by Edge Impulse®.
+Build and train professional-grade predictive models with just few lines of code through this dedicated add-on, powered by Edge Impulse®.
 Deploy premade models out of the box to quickly develop your machine learning projects, starting from object detection, machine vision to audio segmentation.

 ***If you are interested in learning more about this add-on, have a look at [this documentation](https://cloud.arduino.cc/machine-learning-tools).
-Otherwise, we have plenty of tutorials already using the Machine Learning Tools.
+Otherwise, we have plenty of tutorials already using Machine Learning Tools.
 Check if your device is compatible with it in the boards documentation available [here](https://docs.arduino.cc/).***

 ## Additional Tutorials